 Dissemination: CUI shall be disseminated only to individuals who require the information for an authorized mission purpose.

 Decontrol: Information shall be decontrolled as soon as possible when it no longer requires safeguarding measures and dissemination controls pursuant to its associated authorities.
 CUI that has been publicly released via authorized agency procedures shall be considered decontrolled.

-Select Category to view associated Subcategories and Markings.
+- Select a Category or Subcategory to view associated detail information.

 |Agriculture||Information related to the agricultural operation, farming or conservation practices, or the actual land of an agricultural producer or landowner.|

 |Copyright||Copyright is a form of protection provided by the laws of the United States (17 USC) to the authors of "original works of authorship," including literary, dramatic, musical, artistic and certain other intellectual works.
 This protection is available to both published and unpublished works.|

 ||Systems and assets, whether physical or virtual, so vital that the incapacity or destruction of such may have a debilitating impact on the security, economy, public health or safety, environment, or any combination of these matters, across any Federal, State, regional, territorial, or local jurisdiction.|

 Related to information concerning the continuity of executive branch operations during all-hazards emergencies or other situations that may disrupt normal operations.

 ||Unclassified information concerning certain items, commodities, technology, software, or other information whose export could reasonably be expected to adversely affect the United States national security and nonproliferation objectives.
 To include dual use items; items identified in export administration regulations, international traffic in arms regulations and the munitions list; license applications; and sensitive nuclear technology information.|